• Skip to main content

 Saffron: I added saffron while making mango shrikhand, and the combination just blew my mind.
 So, I just had to include it in this baked ricotta mango cheesecake recipe for the hue and flavor.

-Sugar: Feel free to increase or decrease the amount depending on how sweet your mangoes are.
+Sugar: Granulated sugar or cane sugar will work well here.
+Feel free to increase or decrease the amount depending on how sweet your mangoes are.

-Cream cheese: If you don’t have ricotta cheese and are feeling too lazy to make some, use cream cheese instead for this mango cheesecake with ricotta, like I did for my chocolate hazelnut cheesecake.
+Ricotta cheese: I have used ricotta cheese in this recipe.
+If you don’t have ricotta cheese, use cream cheese instead, like I did for my chocolate hazelnut cheesecake and Bailey's cheesecake.

 Step 1: Make the cheesecake base by mixing crushed Marie biscuits and melted butter till you reach a wet sand consistency.